nedobylskiy/fw-components/README.md

     <!-- FWC js file -->
     <script type="module">
-        import AppPage from "../index.mjs";
+        import AppPage from "./index.mjs";

         // Or if you use webpack
-        // import AppPage from "fw-components";
+        // import AppPage from "@favorito/fw-components";

         //Load main page component
         let app = new AppPage($('#app'));